jselbaz/Cloud-Resume-Challenge/README.md

-# resume-template
+# Cloud Resume Challenge

+## Resume in HTML, CSS, and JS
-Lightweight resume template designed and developed this page back in 2016, inspired by [AwesomeCV](https://github.com/posquit0/Awesome-CV).
+The resume itself uses the resume template designed and developed by [stypr resume-template](https://github.com/stypr/resume-template) who was in turn inspired by [AwesomeCV](https://github.com/posquit0/Awesome-CV).

-I'm re-uploading this on GitHub as there were many requests of sharing and re-using this template.

-## License

-You can use this template with a free of charge to make your own resume.

-However, please make sure to mention me and AwesomeCV at the bottom of the page.
+My resume is hosted on S3, served by CloudFront, and utilizes JS, Lambda functions and DynamoDB for keeping track of visitor count.
+The page view counter is in the footer.

+I used Jake Jarvis's GitHub Action to sync my S3 bucket to this repo so any changes I make here propagate to S3.

 ## Example

 https://sefielbaz.com

 [https://jselbaz.github.io/resume-template/](https://jselbaz.github.io/resume-template/resume/) (page visit counter disabled due to CORS settings)